nguyenngocyennga/nguyenngocyennga/README.md

 ## Hi there 👋, I'm Nguyen Ngoc Yen Nga

 Aspiring Engineer continuously learning, building, and contributing.
+Keen eyes on design, with a mind of business and a heart for technology.

-- 👨‍💻 **Full-Stack Projects:** Explore a portfolio of web apps and automation tools built with **Next.js, TypeScript, PostgreSQL, and more** at [**https://nguyenngocyennga.animaapp.io/**](https://nguyenngocyennga.animaapp.io/).
+- 👨‍💻 **Full-Stack Projects:** Explore a portfolio of web apps and automation tools built with Next.js, TypeScript, PostgreSQL, and more at [**https://nguyenngocyennga.animaapp.io/**](https://nguyenngocyennga.animaapp.io/).

 - 🧠 **AI/ML Brain-Computer Interfaces (BCIs) & Neurotech:** Documenting my journey into hybrid BCIs (hBCIs), EEG-ECG integration, and brain-heart dynamics at [**https://nguyenngocyennga.gitbook.io/bci**](https://nguyenngocyennga.gitbook.io/bci).